Langues

 plt.legend(bbox_to_anchor=(1.05, 1), loc="upper left", borderaxespad=0.0)

-plt.title("Ad hoc dataset for classification")
+plt.title("Ad hoc dataset")

 plt.show()